hashicorp/f5-terraform-consul-sd-webinar/brownfield-approach/README.md

 # F5 BIG-IP Terraform & Consul Webinar - Brownfield demo for existing deployments

-This subfolder contains code to demonstrate a "brownfield" to approach to leverage Consul Service Discovery in conjuction with existing F5 BIG-IP deployments.
+This subfolder contains code to demonstrate a "brownfield" approach to leverage Consul Service Discovery in conjuction with existing F5 BIG-IP deployments.

 In many environments there may be already existing F5 BIG-IP deployments, which were not necessarily created completely by means of AS3.
 Recreating those existing environments completey with AS3 definitions and migrating everything, like already existing virtual-servers etc., to AS3 might be a big hurdle for operations teams.

-To also get the benefits of Consul - F5 BIG-IP integration in existing evironments, this subfolder contains demo code to show the migration steps for an existing F5 BIG-IP installation towards Consul - F5 BIG-IP integration for automating server pools, while keeping existing virtual-server etc. configuration as is.
+To also get the benefits of Consul - F5 BIG-IP integration in those already existing evironments, this subfolder contains demo code to show the migration steps for an existing F5 BIG-IP installation towards Consul - F5 BIG-IP integration for automating server pools, while keeping existing virtual-server etc. configurations as is.

 # Architecture